tyler-m/cloud-states/README.md

 Opening the solution file in Visual Studio should direct you to install Docker Desktop if Docker Compose isn't detected.
 Select the CloudStates.DockerCompose startup item in Visual Studio and start debugging.

 ### Linux, macOS, or Windows without VS
-Install the Docker engine and Docker Compose on your system through whichever means suits you.
+Install Docker Engine and Docker Compose on your system through whichever means suits you.
 Cloning the repository, setting relevant permissions, navigating to the project's root directory, and running `docker-compose -p cloudstates up` should be sufficient to build and run the project in development mode, making its services accessible locally.

 ## Notes
 ### HTTP